 Home Audio: HiFi Home Theatre: R-Series, Muon, Blade, The Reference, LS50, Q Series

 Home Theatre Solutions: E Series, T Series, SubWoofers, Wireless Speakers, Wireless System, LS50 wireless, LSX

-Others are headphones and more powerful KEF strong brands.
-If you want floorstanding, in-wall, on-wall, and whatever KEP speaker that suits your needs to be ready to empower your home with great music.
+Others are headphones and more powerful KEF brands that work well if you want floor-standing, in-wall, on-wall, and whatever KEP speaker that suits your needs to be ready to empower your home with great music.

-KEF speakers have impeccable stellar audio performance, and this can attribute to quality designs.
+KEF speakers have impeccably stellar audio performance, which can be attributed to quality designs.
 The company has innovative transducers and woofers that give exceptional sound results.